Cazzy-Aporbo/Curious-Coder/explore_stuff/discovery_generalization.md

 # Test accuracy: 0.923
 ```

 92.3% test accuracy!
-I was ready to publish.
-Then we deployed it.
+I was ready or so I thought.
+Then deployment happens.

 ### Day 14: The Production Disaster